latex3/latex3/l3in2e/testfiles/README.txt

 # Help from l3doc

 We now have code in l3doc to report both the documented and defined macros in the source for each module.
-Modules with inconsistent documentation are:

-   l3calc
-   l3io
-   l3messages
-   l3names

-Whittling down this list as fast as possible.
 After the module has been fixed to remove inconsistencies, the full list of commands can now be used in a test file to ensure, for a snapshot in time for each module, that no functions have been removed accidentally.

+Note that this is of absolutely no use whatsoever when we add new functions to a module and forget to add them to the test suite.